Louisiana State Penitentiary: Outcamps

-Angola also has several outcamps.
+Louisiana State Penitenitiary also has several outcamps.
 Camp C includes eight minimum and medium custody dormitories, one cellblock with administrative segregation and working cellblock prisoners, and one extended lockdown cellblock.
 Camp C includes the Bear and Wolf dormitories and Jaguar and Tiger cellblocks.
 Camp D has the same features as Camp C, except that it has one working cellblock instead of an extended lockdown cellblock, and its other cellblock does not have working prisoners.
 Camp D houses the Eagle and Falcon dormitories and the Hawk and Raven cellblocks.

 Camp F has four minimum custody dormitories and the "Dog Pen", which houses 11 minimum custody inmates.
 All of the prisoners housed in Camp F are "trusties", who mop floors, deliver food to fellow prisoners, and perform other support tasks.
 Camp F also houses Angola's execution chamber.
 Camp F has a lake where trusties fish.
 A prisoner quoted in Self-governance, Normalcy and Control: Inmate-produced Media at the Louisiana State Penitentiary at Angola described Camp F as being "off from the rest of the prison".

 The Close Cell Restricted (CCR) unit, an isolation unit located near the Angola main entrance, has 101 isolation cells and 40 trustee beds.
 Jimmy LeBlanc, the corrections secretary, said in October 2010 that the State of Louisiana could save about $1.8 million during the remaining nine months of the 2010–2011 fiscal year if it closed CCR and moved prisoners to unused death row cells and possibly some Camp D double bunks.
 LeBlanc said that the prisoners in isolation would remain isolated.

-Camp J was in operation until its 2018 closure.
+Camp J, consisting mostly of solitary confinement cells, was in operation until its 2018 closure.
 It has four extended lockdown cellblocks, which contained prisoners with disciplinary problems, and one dormitory with minimum and medium custody inmates who provide housekeeping functions for Camp J. Camp J housed the Alligator, Barracuda, Gar, and Shark cellblocks.
+In 2025, Camp J was reopened as Camp 57, an immigration detention unit.